gbstanley12/miniproject2GS/README.md

 The provided CSV file contains data for the top 3000 artists from Spotify.
 You can use this dataset to explore various aspects of artist popularity and streaming data.

 ## Input Your Own Artists
-You can easily input your own artists for comparison by modifying the```selected_artists```selected_artists list in the code.
+You can easily input your own artists for comparison by modifying the ```selected_artists``` list in the code.
 Replace the existing list with the names of the artists you want to compare, and the code will generate visualizations based on your selections.